Chiral Pseudo Spin Liquids in Moire Heterostructures: Phases of the pseudo-spin Hofstadter-Hubbard model

 \textbf{Competition between Hall states and spin liquids at $\mathbf{\Phi = \pi/3}$.---}

 For $\nu_T=3$, we no longer expect a quantized Hall conductance as the Landau bands are partially filled.
 This opens the possibilities for other charge liquids, such as excitonic superfluids.
-Here, we choose unit cells of size $L_x=3$, which allows us to reliably prepare states with fixed momenta along the y-direction~\cite{supp}.
+Here, we choose unit cells of size $L_x=3$, which allows us to reliably prepare states with fixed momenta along the y-direction; see supplemental materials~\cite{supp}.

 We find that for small $U/t$ the system does not exhibit any quantized pumping; see supplementary materials~\cite{supp}.
 Although it is suggested by the continuum limit, we do not find long range ferromagnetic correlations of the Hall liquid, which may be a feature of the Hofstadter-Hubbard model at half filling.
 While we cannot uniquely identify the nature of this state, its response is consistent with a featureless Hall state~\cite{Eisenstein2014}.
 However, once interactions are raised a sharp transition occurs around $U\simeq 8.5t$, as evidenced by the growing correlation length; see Fig.~\ref{fig:4}.